-Wafer bumping flux, which is also referred to as bump fusion flux, is a low-viscosity flux spun onto solder-bumped and copper-pillar or solder-capped wafers.
+Wafer bumping flux, which is also referred to as bump fusion flux, is a low-viscosity flux spin coated onto solder-bumped and copper-pillar or solder-capped wafers.
 The flux is designed to remove oxide and other contamination during reflow and cleaning steps.
+It converts rough, non-spherical, plated or wafer probe-dented solder bumps into shiny, oxide-free bumps.
 These fluxes can be either water-soluble or solvent clean.

 Standard products include (chart):